-The three measures of artifact template size and complexity presented in tables 1 and 2 are: (1) the number of sub-templates; (2) the number of XSL elements; and (3) the number of XPath parent queries.
+The three measures of artifact template size and complexity presented in Tables 1 and 2 are: (1) the number of sub-templates; (2) the number of XSL elements; and (3) the number of XPath parent queries.

-XSL style sheets process XML documents by matching sub-templates against the structure and data contained in the XML document2.
+XSL style sheets process XML documents by matching sub-templates against the structure and data contained in the XML document.
 Sub-templates can also be named and called as functions.
-The number of sub-templates gives some indication of both the size and complexity of an artifact template, since they
+The number of sub-templates gives some indication of both the size and complexity of an artifact template, since they represent the basic data-processing unit of an XSL style sheet.

-2 In this paper we refer to the entire XSL style sheet as the template; this corresponds to the top-level xsl:stylesheet element.
+&lt;sup>4In this paper we refer to the entire XSL style sheet as the template; this corresponds to the top-level xsl:stylesheet element.
 Sub-templates correspond to the xsl:template elements that are children of xsl:stylesheet.